 For FY 2007, Ex-Im Bank is requesting \$26.4 million for its program budget.
 When added to other available budget authority, that will give us a total estimated program budget of \$176.5 million.
 We further estimate that it will allow us to authorize financing of approximately \$17.5 billion in support of \$22.5 billion in U.S. exports.
 From FY 2002 through FY 2005, the Bank has authorized financing of \$48 billion in support of U.S. exports using \$1.6 billion in program budget.
 That is a bargain for the U.S. taxpayer.
 The Administration is also requesting \$75.2 million for our administrative budget, compared to \$72.5 million enacted for FY 2006.
 This pays for every aspect of our operations, from salaries to rent.
-I would like to emphasize that it is the administrative budget that is most important for our small business initiatives.
-It covers our outreach efforts and technological upgrades.
+It is the administrative budget that is most important for our small business initiatives; it covers our outreach efforts and technological upgrades.